-Throughout the month of November, I listened to interviews with 25 digestive experts in functional medicine.
+Recently, I listened to interviews with 25 digestive experts in functional medicine.
 Each speaker explained a different approach to fixing digestive issues, different from the techniques normally seen in medicine today.
-Sean Croxton ran these interviews and you can find out more information about these sessions here.
+Sean Croxton ran these interviews, and it was very enlightening!

 So I am going to share with you my Top 8 Insights from these interviews.